zenorocha/liferay-learn/docs/commerce/2.x/en/store-administration/configuring-taxes/setting-tax-rate-by-address.md

 To set a tax rate by address:

-1. Navigate to the _Control Panel_ &arr; _Commerce_ &arr; _Channels_.
+1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Channels_.
-1. Click on the desired channel.
-(Note that if you had used an accelerator like Minium or Speedwell, the associated channel is created by default.)
+1. Click on the channel you are configuring a tax rate for.
+If you used an accelerator like Minium, a channel is created by default.
 1. Scroll down to _Tax Calculations_.

     ![Activate tax calculations by address](./setting-tax-rate-by-address/images/03.png)